 - Deep freezing conditions may damage new sod.

-- If the ground is frozen, sod companies won’t be able to harvest and deliver sod.
+- If the ground is frozen, it’s too late to lay sod, and sod companies won’t be able to harvest and deliver sod.

 If the ground is frozen, you won’t be able to purchase sod.
 The sod cutting tools used by sod farms are not designed to cut through rock-hard frozen soil.
 If you live in a region with freezing winters, you’ll have to wait until spring to purchase sod.

 Will New Sod Die if it Freezes?